 Typography and design

 Beyond that, you may have noticed there isn't much to the way this site looks.
 I'm a strong believer in minimalism, form following function, and substance over style — it's only natural that this would carry over onto the web.
-I've tested this site in Firefox, Chrome, Internet Explorer, Safari, and Opera on Windows, Firefox and Konqueror on Linux, and Safari on a Mac.
-With the exception of Internet Explorer 6, it looks basically the same on all these, and I'm pretty happy with that result.
+I've tested this site in most browsers and it looks about the same in all of them.
+I'm pretty happy with that result.